-This option is supported by all backends (pdf, png, ps, eps, and svg) except scm.
-For input file name file and backend format, it generates an output file having the name file.preview.format, containing the titles and the first system of music.
+For input file name file and output format fmt, it generates an output file having the name file.preview.fmt, containing the titles and the first system of music.
 If \book or \bookpart blocks are used, the titles of \book, \bookpart or \score will appear in the output, including the first system of every \score block if the \paper variable print-all-headers is set to #t.